ab-gh/rtsim/README.md

   - [x] Diffuse
   - [x] Specular
   - [ ] Reflection
+    - Currently only crude reflection with one depth
+    - Need to factor out the intensity function to call recursively
+    - For some reason, doesn't work with spheres
   - [ ] Refraction
   - [ ] Global Illumination
 - [ ] Rendering